danklotz/openNotes/micro-reviews.md

 - [The Old Guard](https://www.imdb.com/title/tt7556122/?ref_=nv_sr_srsg_0).
 This movie is definitely not for me.
 I do not hate it, but I definitely do not like it.
 - [Once Upon a Time in America](https://www.imdb.com/title/tt0087843/?ref_=nm_knf_i2).
 A masterpiece.
 Even with todays watching habits, this remains a great movie.
 Maybe a bit too long and to slow for today's audience/viewing-customs.
 But, for me, it will always be a classic.
 - [Once Upon a Time...
 In Hollywood](https://www.imdb.com/title/tt7131622/?ref_=hm_tpks_tt_i_9_pd_tp1_cp).
 This one is probably more interesting for people from USA (or LA specifically), who are more familiar with the whole backstory.
 But, even if you are like me --- and do not know anything about it --- it is still good movie and a lot of fun.
+- [Once Upon a Time in Mexico](https://www.imdb.com/title/tt0285823/?ref_=tt_sims_tt_i_2).
+Worthy successor o desperado.
+Salma Hayek plays a more important role and everything is a even more over the top.
+Overall I think the movie is a bit worse than its predecessors.
+I am happy that no other one came out.
+It is a nice ending for the series.
 - [On the Road](https://www.imdb.com/title/tt0337692/?ref_=nm_flmg_t_34_act).
 I did not understand this movie and I did not like the vibe.
 - [Operation Fortune: Ruse de guerre](https://www.imdb.com/title/tt7985704/).
 I don't know.
 I guess I can best describe it as average.
 I did not like it that much, but also did not not like it that much.
 - [Our Flag means Death (S1 & S2)](https://www.imdb.com/title/tt11000902/?ref_=tt_ov_inf).
 Ok.
 This series starts very interesting, but burns out during the second half of the first season.
 That said, albeit there sadly also exists a whole second season, it never gets too bad.